 - Average number of employees of 10 or less.

-It is not possible to prepare and file micro-entity accounts if a business is, or was at any time during its financial year, one of the following:
+Micro-entity accounts cannot be submitted if a business is, or was at any time during its financial year, one of the following:

 A company can qualify as a micro-entity in its first financial year if it fulfils the conditions in that year.
 In subsequent financial years, the company must fulfil the conditions in that year and the year before.
 However, if a company that qualified as a micro-entity in one year no longer meets the criteria in its next financial year, it can continue to claim the exemptions available in the next year.
 If the company then qualifies as a micro-entity by meeting the criteria in the following year, the exemption will continue uninterrupted.